mu113r/quiz/README.md

 # quiz
-Interactive quiz to practice HTML, CSS, JavaScript.
+Interactive quiz to practice HTML, CSS, JavaScript and JQuery.
 Part of a course.